 Father & Son (-3pts)

 Pro: The Guardians (+10pts)

-This should be no surprise to anyone who saw the first film, but The Guardians were so much fun to watch in this second installment.
-The film centers around Peter Quill but sprinkles in bits of character development for each member of the team.
-This movie works on that regard.
-It properly developed the main character but, for fans of the other team members, decent time is spent with the rest of the team.
-It's a tough thing to balance but I think this movie did it effectively.
+This should be no surprise to anyone who saw the first movie, but the Guardians of the Galaxy were a lot of fun to watch in this second installment as well.
+The story centered around Peter Quill, but sprinkled in bits of character development for each member of the team.
+The filmmakers did a really great job of balancing each of these characters.
+They properly developed the main character, but each of the other characters got a decent amount of screen-time and growth.

 Pro: Yondu (+6pts)